compomics/spectrum_similarity/README.md

 The settings to perform spectrum comparison are on the bookChapter.properties file.

 ## A pairwise spectrum comparison GUI
-This GUI enables manual inspection how spectra actually look alike with corresponding to similarity score.
+This GUI enables the manual inspection how spectra actually look alike with corresponding to similarity score and can be downloaded [here](http://genesis.ugent.be/maven2/com/compomics/spectrum_similarity_pairwise_GUI/0.1/spectrum_similarity_pairwise_GUI-0.1.zip).

-Coming soon..
+The required inputs
+- Two folders containing spectra that are compared (specA and specB, and must be mgf files)
+- A text file containing calculated scores
+- Indices of spectrum titles from these two spectra folders on a given text file.

+After introducing these inputs, a pairwise spectra can be inspected by either bubble spectra or mirrored spectra, with allowing filtering either based on percentage remaining peaks or adaptive noise filtering from [pride-asa-pipeline](https://github.com/compomics/pride-asa-pipeline)